zackmwangi/pf_automation/n8n/lead_qualifier/README.md

 - We can clean up the logic to make it more robust in input validation, add nore data stores, etc.

 ### Conclusion
-This workflow provides a useful, simple and highly adaptable automation that saves lots of time that would be used hopping across tools.
+This workflow provides a useful, simple and highly adaptable automation that saves the user lots of time that would otherwise be wasted hopping across tools.
 It can be further expanded or customized as required.